Conservation travel: Help nature while you enjoy it.

 - we gently inform other park users of the laws and codes of the National Parks.
 For instance we often stop and ask dog owners to put their dog on a leash while in the You Yangs Regional Park, which helps protect the wildlife.

 - we are active in promoting the care and rehabilitation of injured native wildlife.
 The owner and several of our Wildlife Guides hold permits for wildlife rescue and care.
+Veterinary bills from any of our research Koalas that are hospitalised are paid by the company.

 - we train all our staff to look out for and report injured native wildlife.
 We stop and check road-killed animals, and often move them off the road to prevent native predators from being killed by cars whilst feeding on roadkill.